 A Whale Shark, Rhincodon typus, on Ningaloo Reef, off Western Australia, April 2007.
 Source: Erik Schlogl / iNaturalist.org.
 License: CC by Attribution-NonCommercial

 Video of a Whale Shark surrounded by Cobia at Flat Rock, North Stradbroke Island, Queensland, March 2017.

 Video of a Whaleshark at Batu Katoka, Indonesia.Video of a shoal of baitfish using a whale shark to protect them from voracious Yellowfin Tuna.
 Make sure you watch right to the end of the 3.5 minutes.

 Whale Shark, Rhincodon typus (Smith 1828)

-In Australia, Whale Sharks occur mainly off north Western Australia, the Northern Territory and Queensland, with patchy records from other states; also Christmas Island in the eastern Indian Ocean.
+In Australia, Whale Sharks occur mainly off northern Australia, with patchy records from other states.
+On the west coast, the most southerly record is Albany in south Western Australia.
+On the east coast, a dead juvenile washed ashore near Green Cape, New South Wales in 2021.
+The species also occurs at Christmas Island in the eastern Indian Ocean, and the Lord Howe Province in the Tasman Sea.
 Elsewhere the species is found worldwide in tropical and subtropical waters, in both coastal and oceanic habitats.

-Although Whale Sharks usually inhabit epipelagic waters (= above 200m), tagging studies have shown that they are able to dive to at least 1928 m - possibly to feed on mesopelagic and bathypelagic prey.
+Although Whale Sharks usually inhabit epipelagic waters (= above 200m), tagging studies have shown that they can dive to at least 1928 m - possibly to feed on mesopelagic and bathypelagic prey.